 So I admit binoculars are way easier to carry around than the average spotting scope.
 However, this should not be the reason to leave the spotter behind because as we have seen, there are plenty of benefits that come with hunting with a spotting scope.

 The tripod is another part of the scope that makes it harder to carry.
-All the necessary equipments combined can be a bit bulky.
+All the necessary equipment combined can be a bit bulky.
 The great thing is that many optics manufacturers have realized the need for smaller versions.
-More lightweight and compact models continue to be released into the market.
+More lightweight and compact binoculars continue to be released into the market.